tidbcloud/tidbcloud-api-samples/README.md

 <!-- Copyright(C) 2022 PingCAP.
 All Rights Reserved. -->

-# TiDB Cloud API Samples Test
+# TiDB Cloud API Samples

 __*Samples are currently in preview.*__